jack-storytailor/StorytailorOrigins/README_EN.md

 ## Battle with the Monster
 ![Battle with the Monster](https://raw.githubusercontent.com/jack-storytailor/StorytailorOrigins/master/resources/writing_on_typescript.png)

 And so here I was, a person who had firmly decided never to program again, spending months, sometimes several sleepless days in a row, hammering out this programming language, constantly reminding myself that I was crazy.
 This is not how it's done.
 If you want to change professions - change it.
 And I, it turns out, only changed it in words.
 Moreover, I was writing in JavaScript, a language I hardly knew (I was more into servers or desktops, and in recent years - only Unity3D), so I had to learn JavaScript additionally, which meant more time lost.

 By the middle of last summer (2018), I had the first version ready.
 It was severely cut down, but it was a fully functional, working concept.
 A programming language for assembling texts.
-It's called Storytailor (a play on words from the English 'story' and 'tailor').
+It's called Storytailor.
 Until the new year, I tested it as a user, i.e., as a screenwriter, not a programmer.
 When I already had a list of features that were missing, I sat down to program again.

 ## Return with Victory
 As you understand, this text that you are now reading, I am writing in Storytailor.